zowe/docs-site/docs/user-guide/cli-cicsplugin.md

     zowe config init -–gc
     ```

-3. Add the following code to the `profiles` section of the configuration file:
+3. Add the following code to the "profiles" section of the configuration file:

     **Example:**
     ```